A Matter of Faith: Plot

-In 2013 Michigan, Rachel Whitaker, who has been raised as an evangelical Christian, celebrates a going-away party with her friends and family, as she is all set to go to college.
-There, her atheist biology professor, Dr. Kaman, teaches the theory of evolution, rather than the biblical concept of creationism.
-She begins to question her own faith.
+In 2013 Michigan, Rachel Whitaker, who was raised in an evangelical Christian household, prepares to leave for college.
+At school, her atheist biology professor, Dr. Kaman, teaches evolutionary theory.
+Rachel encounters ideas that conflict with her religious upbringing and begins to question aspects of her faith.

-Rachel's father Stephen is concerned by the change in her personality and beliefs, and confronts the professor, finding himself challenged to a debate on religion much to the embarrassment of his daughter.
-While preparing, Stephen is approached by Evan, a student who tells him to go see Portland, a biology professor who was fired years before at Kaman's behest for teaching creationism and for arguing to his students that the theory of evolution was untrue.
-Portland initially refuses efforts to "get him back in the game" and tells Stephen to leave him alone.
+Rachel's father, Stephen, becomes concerned about the changes in her beliefs and confronts Dr. Kaman, who challenges him to a public debate on religion, to Rachel's discomfort.
+While preparing, Stephen is approached by Evan, a student who directs him to Portland, a former biology professor who was dismissed years earlier after teaching creationism and disputing evolutionary theory.
+Portland initially refuses to assist and asks Stephen to leave.

-Rachel is in the campus library studying evolution, when another student approaches and tells her that Stephen is an idiot for attempting to debunk the theory of evolution.
-Evan shows up, insults the student, and says that evolution is not possible because the student's parents and grandparents do not look like apes.
-Evan says that all humans only "evolved" from other humans, and that they all come from Adam and Eve.
+While studying in the campus library, Rachel is approached by another student who criticizes Stephen for attempting to challenge evolutionary theory.
+Evan arrives, confronts the student, and argues that evolution is impossible, claiming that humans did not descend from earlier primates and instead originate from Adam and Eve.
 The student leaves.
-Rachel lashes out at Evan, claiming that he embarrassed her.
-He says that he was defending Jesus, God, and Christianity, not Rachel.
+Rachel becomes upset with Evan, saying that he embarrassed her.
+Evan responds that he was defending Jesus, God, and Christianity rather than Rachel personally.